HobnobMancer/cazy_webscraper/README.md

 	- Cached data can be used to continue data retrievals from UniProt and GenBank, when a previous retrieval and/or addition of the data to the database fails
 	- Improved default name of cache dirs and subdirs
 - **Unit tests:** Started rewrite of unit tests to match the new program architecture
-- **Documentation:** Updating the documentation to include the new flags/options, and adding new tutorials for rautomating the retrieval if data from UniProt, GenBank and PDB

 ## Future work for version 2:
 - Calculate the coverage of the NCBI GenBank assembly database by CAZy (i.e. how many genomic assemblies from the Assembly database are included in the CAZy dataset)